CiscoDevNet/apic-em-samples-aradford/uniq_samples/README.md

 # Uniq Sample code
 Uniq is a python3 client library for APIC-EM.
+This directory contains some sample scripts in [code_samples](code_samples/).
+To use these samples, you first need to install uniq.
+It is recommended that you use a virtualenv to do this.
+This is only a recommendation.

 ### Download
 Clone the uniq repository: